mbroeze/hockey-scraper/README.md

 # hockey-scraper

-A hockey scraper focues on game data.
+A hockey scraper for game-by-game data including play-by-play, and more.